Kerbside glass collections are coming to St Helier

 The trial area included La Pouquelaye, St John’s Road, Abbotts Mount, Tower Road, St Andrew’s Road, La Grande Route du Mont à l’Abbé, Havre des Pas, Clos Vaze, and Le Grand Clos.

-Useful lessons have been learned from this trial, and the Parish is now considering how best to extend kerbside glass collections.
-Your response to the questions in the survey linked below will help us tailor these collections to your needs.
+Useful lessons have been learned from this trial and your responses to our kerbside glass survey.
+The Parish is now considering how best to extend kerbside glass collections.